-- Kiki’s book shop is famous for its unique produce of cheese, bread items, sauces etc. whereas Caroselle’s Montasio is famous for its delectable cheeses and George’s Gourmet Kitchen’s baked breads and Choco chip cookies, stone ground mustard etc. make for delicious souvenirs.
+- Kiki’s bookshop is famous for its unique production of cheese, bread items, sauces etc. whereas Caroselli’s Montasio is famous for its delectable cheeses and George’s Gourmet Kitchen’s baked pieces of bread and Choco chip cookies, stone ground mustard etc. make for delicious souvenirs.

 - Handicraft and handloom heaven: Khadi emporium and Kashmiri Handicrafts Center’s exquisite range of leather products, woolen shawls, brass jewelry, lampshades, walnut wood and bone articles etc. that make for great gifts to take back.

 - Natural oils (like Eucalyptus) and herbs used in aromatherapy, chocolates, sweaters, and shawls can be bought from Bazaar road after a healthy round of bargaining.